juliamajkowski/JuliaMajkowskiIT1025/Lab4/readme.md

 A function evaluatess the information entered into it accordingly.
 For example the len() function takes a string and evaluates it into an integer of the number of characters in the string.

 There are three data types in Python.
 One is integers,1 2 3 etc., one is floating-point numbers, 1.0 2.0 0.5 etc, and one is strings,'a' 'ab' 'hello'.
+## Graphics
+### Raster vs. Vector
+Raster images use tiny pixels to make up a larger image.
+They are not noticeable unless you zoom in or enlarge the image.
+Vector images are created using a special form of geometry so they do not lose quality when changing size.
+### Lossless vs. Lossy Compression
+Losless compression preserves all of the data from the original image file which results in larger file sizes.
+Lossy compression removes some data from the original file and saves the image with a reduced file size.
+### File Types
+There are three main file types used in web images, JPEG,  PNG, and GIF.
+JPEG and PNG both are motionless images.
+However JPEG is better for low contrast images and simple images.
+PNG is better for high contrast images, images that require transparency, and more complex illustrations.
+GIF stands more alone as it is a animated image.
+It is best for line drawings and simple graphics or images that need animation.
+### File Properties
+The image desing I created is a pair of shears and a comb in a piece of hair with my Instagram handle to use as a logo for my pages.
+It took 4 layers, one for each image piece and one for the text with the handle name.
+The file size is 75.7 KB.
+It opens the file in the internet browser that is installed on the computer because it was created on a design website so there are not any other programs installed for it to open on currently.